 - For details, please contact Program Director of Exhibition & Academic Grants Carrie Haslett ([email protected]) in advance of submitting a letter of inquiry.

-The Terra Foundation encourages exhibitions that include one or more of the following:
+The Terra Foundation requires that exhibitions include the following:

 - New ways of thinking about American art,